MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ### Design recommendations

-- Prioritise the use of Event Hub for scenarios which require high throughput and which can work with message ordering on a partition-basis.
+- Prioritize the use of Event Hubs for scenarios which require high throughput and which can work with message ordering on a partition-basis.

 - Use Service Bus for scenarios requiring a higher QoS and message guarantee by implementing two phase commits.
   - Use Service Bus Premium in an zonal redundant configuration to provide high-availability within a region.